kaveenr/PAL-1-HACKS/README.md

 ```

 ### `kimio` -> Demonstration Of KIM-1 Onboard IO
-Using KIM-1 keypad and dispay subroutines built into ROM.
+Using KIM-1 keypad and display subroutines built into ROM.
 ```
 make -C kimio
 ```